WasifKhan/LanguageIO/README.md

 * To reduce bias, consider nouns and pronouns as idential part of speech

 ## Possible Reasons for Bad Prediction
 * Data needs to be split into train/test data.
-High accuracy is a result of not splitting data
+High accuracy is a result of testing on same data model was trained with

 ## Improvements In Provided Code
 * Line 7: Import only what is needed, not entire library